lunaprise/Lunaprise/README.md

 ![image](https://github.com/user-attachments/assets/e45be493-fd9b-4cd9-8b3d-6ab3020a712a)

 _Art Title "Moontage" Artist: Michael P. Nash 2024.
-The image depicts a representation of bits of art pieces collected from the Lunaprise Discs sent to the moon.
+The image depicts a representation of bits of art collected from the Lunaprise Discs sent to the moon.
 Only 222 of the 77,000+ artifacts sent on the Lunaprise 16 disc layers are represented here in a commemorative Art piece representing over 30,000 years of human art and culture, done by Nash in collaboration with Lunaprise Museum curator Dallas Santana.
 QR code enabled.

 # Lunaprise Official Certified Artist and Fact Sheet Report Version 1.0 Dated 2.22.2024